Does being playful and silly come naturally to you?

 - Make up stories and tell them to each other.

 - Schedule fun day trips to the zoo, museums, or other places your kids like to visit to break up the repetitiveness of the daily routine.
+(If you are in the lock down mode, take long drives instead!)

 - Have a laughing contest.
 Sure, it starts out with fake laughs, but soon you’ll all be giggling until your stomach is in stitches.